erihsu/tf-parser/README.md

 Technology file is commonly used in modern EDA PR tools to define technology process information including layer, contact, designrule and etc. EDA tool vendor may require foundries to provide this kind of file in different text format in PDK(process design kit).

 ## EDA parser in Rust
 The project is a part of backend EDA parser collection in Rust.
-We're developing lef/def/spef parser in Rust and finally opensource.
+We're also developing lef/spef parser in Rust and finally opensource.

 ### Similar project
  * [OpenRoad lef parser](https://github.com/The-OpenROAD-Project/lef)